Harrison family of Virginia

-The Harrison family of Virginia is an American family with a history in politics, public service, and religious ministry, beginning in the Colony of Virginia during the 1600s.
-Their descendants include a Founding Father of the United States, Benjamin Harrison V, and three U. S. presidents: William Henry Harrison, Benjamin Harrison, and Abraham Lincoln.
-Governors, legislators and mayors are found in the Harrison family, as well as leaders in religion, education, and medicine.
+The Harrison family of Virginia has a history in American politics, public service, and religious ministry, beginning in the Colony of Virginia during the 1600s.
+Family members include a Founding Father of the United States, Benjamin Harrison V, and three U. S. presidents: William Henry Harrison, Benjamin Harrison, and Abraham Lincoln.
+Some Harrisons have served as state and local public officials and others have been instrumental in education, medicine, and business.
 Entertainer Elvis Presley is also in their number.

-The Virginia Harrisons comprise two branches, both with origins in northern England.
-One branch was led by Benjamin Harrison I, who journeyed from Yorkshire by way of Bermuda to Virginia before 1633 and eventually settled on the James River at Berkeley Plantation; they are often referred to as the James River Harrisons.
-Successive generations of this part of the family served in the legislature of the Colony of Virginia, including Benjamin V. He also served in the Continental Congress, was a signer of the Declaration of Independence, and later was Governor of the Colony.
-This branch produced President William Henry Harrison, Benjamin V's son, and President Benjamin Harrison, William Henry's grandson, as well as another Virginia governor, Albertis Harrison.
-Members of the James River family also include two Chicago mayors and members of the U.S. Congress.
-One of their descendants, Sarah Embra Harrison, launched a decades-long church ministry in Virginia in the midst of the Roaring Twenties.
+The Virginia Harrisons comprise two branches, both originating in northern England.
+One branch was led by Benjamin Harrison I, who journeyed from Yorkshire by way of Bermuda to Virginia before 1633 and eventually settled on the James River at Berkeley Plantation; Benjamin and his descendants are often referred to as the James River Harrisons.
+Successive generations of this part of the family served in the legislature of the Colony of Virginia.
+Benjamin Harrison V also served in the Continental Congress, was a signer of the Declaration of Independence, and later was Governor of Virginia.

-The second branch of the Virginia Harrisons was led by Isaiah Harrison who immigrated to New England in 1687 from Durham, England.
-They settled in the Shenandoah Valley of Virginia in 1737.
-Isaiah was most likely the son of Rev. Thomas Harrison, who served as chaplain of the Jamestown Colony.
-Thomas was kindred to the James River Harrisons, though by 1650 he had returned to England and had a parish in London, before later moving to Ireland.
+The James River branch produced President William Henry Harrison, Benjamin V's son, and President Benjamin Harrison, William Henry's grandson, as well as another Virginia governor, Albertis Harrison.
+Descendants of the James River family include two Chicago mayors and members of the U.S. Congress.
+Sarah Embra Harrison of Danville, Virginia launched a decades-long church ministry, the "Pass-It-On Club", in the midst of the Roaring Twenties.
+Sarah had four siblings who were chief executives in the tobacco and banking industries.

-Early generations of the Harrisons in both Virginia branches were slaveholders; as was then typical, they avoided accountability for their practices in that regard.
-President Abraham Lincoln, who descended from the Shenandoah Valley family, was credited with measures to eliminate slavery in the nation, and with abolition, the Harrisons eventually abandoned the institution.
+The second branch of the Harrisons was led by Isaiah Harrison, who immigrated in 1687 from Durham, England and settled in the Shenandoah Valley of Virginia in 1737.
+Isaiah was likely the son of Rev. Thomas Harrison, the chaplain of the Jamestown Colony.
+Isaiah’s granddaughter Bathsheba married Captain Abraham Lincoln and they were President Lincoln’s grandparents.
+As members of the Virginia planter class, early generations of the Harrisons included typically abusive slaveholders.
+President Lincoln was credited with measures to eliminate slavery in the nation, and the Harrisons abandoned the institution.

 Also among the Valley Harrisons were founders of the Virginia towns of Harrisonburg and Dayton.
-Other family members included Elvis Presley, the "King of Rock and Roll", as well as educators who were active in the areas of linguistics and women's advocacy.
-A number of the Harrisons chose medicine, including urologist Hartwell Harrison, who collaborated in the world’s first successful kidney transplant, as the donor’s surgeon.
+Musician and actor Elvis Presley, the "King of Rock and Roll," was a descendant of Isaiah’s granddaughter Elizabeth.
+University of Virginia Prof. Gessner Harrison was active in linguistics, and his daughter Mary Stuart was an early leader in women's advocacy.
+A number of the Harrisons chose medicine, including urologist Hartwell Harrison, who in 1954 collaborated in the world's first successful kidney transplant, as the donor's surgeon.